 However, the session layout can be restored during the next session reconnection.
 [CVADHELP-18971]

-• Creating folders or files on mapped drives using client drive mapping might fail on Windows VDAs running on newer versions of client operating systems such as Ubuntu 21.04 and Fedora 34 or later with the following error message:
+Creating folders or files on mapped drives using client drive mapping might fail on Windows VDAs running on newer versions of client-operating systems with the following error message:

 "You need permission to perform this action."